CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 250/Probability and Combinatorics.md

 ### Inclusion-Exclusion Principle

 > [!info] Inclusion-Exclusion Principle
-> If there are two sets/events, then:
+> If there are two events that are independent of each other, then, if one or the other were to happen at the same time:
 >
 > $$n(A \cup B) = n(A) + n(B) - n(A \cap B)$$
 > $$P(A \cup B) = P(A) + P(B) - P(A \cap B)$$